søndag 7. august 2011

 I decided to watch Silence in the Library and Forest of the Dead again!
 But this time I wanted to try watching everything from River's point of view.
 Like all this happens after the eleventh Doctor for her.
 (As it does, from her point of view, but not from ours or the Doctor's.)
 It's really sad to think that this really is her last adventure with the Doctor.

-This following text is somewhat of a mix of my random thoughts about the episode, a sort of bad transcript, and me trying to make sense of how this must have looked from River's perspective in what almost sounds like literature.
-Yes, I love writing long texts about useless subjects. ;)
+This post is a bit of a mix of my random thoughts about the episode, a sort of bad transcript, and me trying to make sense of how this must have looked from River's perspective.

 ~*~